towns-protocol/towns/README.md

 Then update `clients/web/app/.env.local` with the required (blank) keys.

 3. For local Cloudflare workers to run properly, you'll need to add their secret env variables.
-At `servers/workers/` you'll see: `gateway-worker`, `token-worker`, and `unfurl-worker`.
+At `servers/workers/` you'll see: `gateway-worker`, `token-worker`, `unfurl-worker`, and `stackup-worker`.
 For each, `cp .dev.vars-sample .dev.vars` and add the required config.

-The `siwe-worker` is optional for local development.
+> !!
+YOU CAN FIND A SAMPLE OF ALL THE REQUIRED VALUES FOR 1 AND 2 IN [THIS NOTION DOC](https://www.notion.so/herenottherelabs/env-files-for-local-dev-046b81ff5bb947d69b9c3cf107c3597d) !!

 4. Create a Certificate Authority.
 Run `./core/scripts/register-ca.sh` from the root of the repository.
 This will create the required `$HOME/river-ca-cert.pem` and `$HOME/river-ca-key.pem` files.